4elta/recon/readme.md

   -n, --dry_run         do not run any command; just create/update the 'commands.log' file -y, --overwrite_results
-                        overwrite existing result files
+                        overwrite existing result files -d DELIMITER, --delimiter DELIMITER
+                        character used to delimit columns in the 'commands.csv' file (default: ',')
 ```

 ## analyze and summarize specific scans